-Lund and Browder chart is the most accurate graphical record of the extent of the burn4.
+Lund and Browder's chart is the most accurate graphical record of the extent of the burn4.
 Unlike other burn surface area formulas, it accounts for variation in body shape with age.
+It also requires knowledge of the burn depth.
 This means it can be used in adults and children.
 For example, the area of the head makes up a relatively large portion of the total skin area in infants as compared with adults.
 This proportion is counterbalanced in infants by the smaller area of the thighs and legs.
 The Lund and Browder chart takes these factors into consideration for full thickness and partial thickness burns.

 The main benefit of using the Lund and Browder Chart is its accuracy.
 Studies have compared different burn calculation methods.
 Lund and Browder chart, on average, provides a 3% more accurate calculation of total body surface area burnt with less variability that using Wallace’s Rule of Nines4.